AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/override-role-billing-rates-and-calculate-project-revenue.md

 * The accurate **Planned Revenue** amount is the one seen by the user who has the same time zone as the Time Zone of your Workfront instance.
 Your Workfront administrator defines the Workfront Time Zone in the System Customer Info area.
   For more information about defining the Time Zone for your system, see the article [Configure basic information for your system](../../../administration-and-setup/get-started-wf-administration/configure-basic-info.md).

-### Calculate Actual Revenue for users in different Time Zones
+### Calculate Actual Revenue for users in different Time Zones {#calculate-actual-revenue-for-users-in-different-time-zones}

 Consider the following when calculating Actual Revenue for users in different Time Zones: